aganders3/fftw_example/README.md

     python setup.py build install

+This assumes your Anaconda installation is in `~/miniconda`, you will need to update the include path in `setup.py` if it's not.

 The error is not present when running in the `nomkl` environment:
 ```
 (nomkl)[ash@localhost fftw_example]$ python test_fftw_example.py